This FIFA World Cup, Fed Square will become a watch zone for fans to cheer on the Socceroos.

 Will Fed Square be fenced off?
 When will access to the Square be closed?

 Event fencing will be in place from early June, and general public will be able to access the Square on non-event days.
-On event days, the Fed Square fence gates will be closed at the following dates and times in line with Socceroos matches:
+On event days, the Fed Square fence gates will be closed at the following dates in line with Socceroos matches:

 Where do I enter Fed Square?